 Three Key Financial Reasons to Divest from Fossil Fuels

-As a founding signatory for the Divest-Invest movement, I have been quite vocal about the choice to divest from fossil fuel companies as a significant lever for affecting change.
-At Nia Impact Capital, we are fossil fuel free, we do not invest in stocks of any company engaged in the prospecting, extraction, refining, transporting or distributing of fossil fuels due to both the financial and environmental risks.
+At Nia Impact Capital, we do not invest in stocks of any company engaged in the prospecting, extraction, refining, transporting or distributing of fossil fuels due to both the financial and environmental risks.
 We specifically build solutions focused portfolios, all of which include clean and renewable energy technologies based on the belief that economic opportunities lie in the solutions needed for both people and planet.
+Nia Founder and Chief Investment Officer, Kristin Hull, was a founding signatory for the Divest Invest Movement, and continues to stay vocal about the fossil fuel divestment as a significant lever for affecting change.

-While the extraction and burning of fossil fuels has (literally) fueled the building of the technologically advanced global economy we live in today, the current portfolio risks of holding fossil fuels securities over the medium and (especially) long term have become increasingly apparent.
-Russia’s invasion of Ukraine in February of 2022 has underscored this risk for all of us.
-Europe has had to scramble to ensure its energy needs are met.
-Plus, major banks such as HSBC are updating their climate strategies to eliminate financing for new oil and gas fields.
+While the extraction and burning of fossil fuels has (literally) fueled the building of the technologically advanced global economy we live in today, the current portfolio risks of holding fossil fuels securities over the medium and long term have become increasingly apparent.
+Russia’s invasion of Ukraine in February of 2022 underscored this risk for all of us.
+The start of 2026 has unfortunately been marked by continued geopolitical uncertainty and conflict.
+Europe is preparing for ‘prolonged disruption’ and may revive energy crisis measures from four years ago.
+Plus, major banks such as HSBC have updated their climate strategies to eliminate financing for new oil and gas fields.

 The time has come for all of us to consider the risks of continued investment in fossil fuels:

-1. Volatility.
+Volatility.
 The first compelling risk to consider is that oil is a commodity, one that requires increasingly complicated methods to extract, refine, transport, and ultimately burn.
 Prices of commodities have historically been volatile, as we have seen with oil prices over the past several years.
-As drilling and extraction become more remote and expensive, prices stand to continue rising in the future.
 In contrast, the costs for renewable energy products are based on technologies designed to harvest energy from the sun, wind, and waves.
-The costs for harvesting renewable energies, particularly solar, are comparable to electronics and other semiconductor-based technologies, and have been decreasing for decades and are projected to continue to decrease.
+The costs for harvesting renewable energies, particularly solar, are comparable to electronics and other semiconductor-based technologies, and have been decreasing for decades.
 With batteries being developed to store solar energy, the need to transport this energy source is reduced, and in some cases eliminated.
 As technologies improve, renewables are becoming more competitive, and more popular, while fossil fuels have, and may continue to become less relevant over time, putting shareholders of these companies at financial risk.

-2. Declining Market Share.
-The fossil fuel industry has already lost considerable market share to the renewable energy sector.
+Declining Market Share.
 Despite subsidies for the production and sale of coal, nuclear, oil, and gas, wind and solar have become less expensive and more popular.
 As this trend continues, fossil fuels will continue to lose market share to these updated, more technologically advanced renewable options.
+A study from the World Resources Institute highlights that for the past 10 years, global spending on clean energy has been higher than investments in fossil fuels.
 Each year, as we see in the news, there is increasing public awareness that any protective expenditure may not be a prudent use of public dollars, and will likely diminish overtime, decreasing any competitive pricing advantage for extracting companies.

 While climate change stands to affect all holdings in a given index portfolio, this is a good time for the financial advisors, wealth managers, pension plan participants, as well as each of us as individuals to know what we own, and to make prudent decisions according to our values and goals.